markuszoeller/markuszoeller.github.io/posts/2017/11/10/osse-prague-2017/index.rst

 *Dawn Foster (The Scale Factory)*: http://sched.co/BxIH

-This was a presentation of *Dawn's* reasearch for her PhD.
+This was a presentation of *Dawn's* research for her PhD.
 Key findings where, that *task affiliation* is far greater than *company affiliation*.
-Also, that the **timezone pain** gets mitigated by the asynchrounous nature of mailing lists.
+Also, that the **timezone pain** gets mitigated by the asynchronous nature of mailing lists.
 Lastly, **professional relationships** get stronger with face to face meetings like conferences.

 She chose a very interesting type of data visualization for (strength of) collaboration.
-I don't know the name of that diagram type; it's basically a dependency graph aranged in a cycle.
+I don't know the name of that diagram type; it's basically a dependency graph arranged in a cycle.
 Check out her slides at the link above.